dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/update_guide.md

 ## Rollback procedure

-If you need to rollback to the previous version, repeat entire update procedure, but use the previous version (noted in Step 3) to set the `VERSION_TAG` environment variable in Step 4.
+If you need to rollback to the previous version, repeat entire update procedure, but use the previous version to set the `VERSION_TAG` environment variable in Step 3.